Office one, 70 Great Russell St, Holborn, London WC1B 3BN

 Most over-the-counter teeth whitening toothpaste contain mild abrasives, which remove surface stains on the teeth.
 Meanwhile, most at-home teeth whiteners are effective but do not produce the same results as professional bleaching.
 The active ingredients in professional bleaching products have a higher concentration than over-the-counter whitening solutions.

-Some vegetables and fruits contain malic acid, an organic compound that can whiten the teeth.
+Some vegetables and fruits contain, an organic compound that can whiten the teeth.
 You can also use baking soda to brush the teeth as it is mildly abrasive and can remove surface teeth stains.
+Coconut oil rinsing has some anecdotal evidence of helping keep the teeth colour up.

 A common risk of teeth whitening is the potential damage to the enamel.
 Excessive use of teeth whitening products and brushing aggressively can damage the enamel, exposing the inner part of the teeth.
 This can lead to tooth sensitivity and gum irritation.